 Art.
-5 Players: Injury
+5 Players: Injury and assistance

-- 5.1 In the event of injury to a player(s), the officials may stop the game. - 5.2 If the ball is live when an injury occurs, the official shall not blow his whistle until the team in control of the ball has shot for a field goal, lost control of the ball, withheld the ball from play or the ball has become dead.
-If it is necessary to protect an injured player, the officials may stop the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or, if he receives treatment, he must be substituted unless the team is reduced to fewer than 5 players on the playing court. - 5.4 Head coaches, assistant coaches, substitutes, excluded players and accompanying delegation members may enter the playing court, only with the permission of an official, to attend to an injured player before he is substituted. - 5.5 A doctor may enter the playing court, without the permission of an official if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
-He may return to the playing court only after the bleeding has stopped and the affected area or open wound has been completely and securely covered. - 5.7 If the injured player or any player who is bleeding or has an open wound recovers during a time-out taken by either team, before the scorer's signal for the substitution, that player may continue to play. - 5.8 Players who have been designated by the head coach to begin the game or who receive treatment between free throws may be substituted in the event of an injury.
+- 5.1 In the event of injury to a player(s), the referees may stop the game. - 5.2 If the ball is live when an injury occurs, the referee shall not blow his whistle until the team in control of the ball has shot for a field goal, lost control of the ball, withheld the ball from play or the ball has become dead.
+If it is necessary to protect an injured player, the referees may stop the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or if he receives treatment or if a player receives any assistance from his own head coach, assistant coaches, team members and/or accompanying delegation members, he must be substituted unless the team is reduced to fewer than 5 players on the playing court. - 5.4 Head coach, assistant coaches, substitutes, excluded players and accompanying delegation members may enter the playing court, only with the permission of a referee, to attend to an injured player before he is substituted. - 5.5 A doctor may enter the playing court, without the permission of a referee if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
+He may return to the playing court only after the bleeding has stopped and the affected area or open wound has been completely and securely covered. - 5.7 If the injured player or any player who is bleeding or has an open wound, recovers during a time-out taken by either team, before the timer's signal for the substitution, that player may continue to play. - Players who have been designated by the head coach to begin the game or who receive treatment between free throws may be substituted in the event of an injury.
 In this case, the opponents are also entitled to substitute the same number of players, if they so wish.